globant-ui/css-training/README.md

 This hadn't been possible without definitions and documentation from:

-{% for resource in book.resources %}
+{% for resource in book.creditsExternalResources %}
 **{{ resource.name }}** >> {{ resource.homepage }}
 {% endfor %}